-As noted earlier, in 2012 the FAIR Plans reported an aggregate operating gain of \$651.9 million, a 47 percent increase on the \$444.3 million operating gain reported in 2011 and a 27 percent decline from the \$894.8 million operating gain reported in 2010.
-The 2012 operating result was also slightly lower than the \$719.4 million operating gain reported in 2009, but an improvement on the \$532.7 million operating gain reported in 2008, and significantly lower than the \$1.9 billion operating gain reported in 2007 and the \$3.6 billion operating gain reported in 2006.
-The seven consecutive years of gains followed successive operating losses of \$1.9 billion in 2005 and \$1.5 billion in 2004 (Fig. 15).
-The turnaround in fortunes in recent years is due largely to the relatively benign hurricane seasons, after the record hurricane losses of 2005 and 2004.
+In 2013, the latest year for which complete data is available, the FAIR Plans reported an aggregate operating gain of \$967.2 million, a 48 percent increase from the \$651.9 million reported in 2012.
+Eight consecutive years of gains between 2006 and 2013 followed successive operating losses of \$1.9 billion in 2005 and \$1.5 billion in 2004 (Fig. 14).
+The turnaround in fortunes in recent years can be attributed to the less active hurricane seasons that followed the record hurricane losses experienced in 2005 and 2004.

 It is important to note that the figures for 2005-2007 exclude the results of Louisiana Citizens Property Insurance Corporation, a plan severely impacted by losses arising from Hurricane Katrina in 2005 and the third largest of all the FAIR/Beach plans by number of policies in 2004.
-In 2012 Louisiana Citizens reported an operating loss of \$91.4 million, compared with an operating loss of
+In 2013 Louisiana Citizens reported an operating gain of \$22.9 million after two consecutive years of operating losses in 2012 and 2011.